RISE OF THE OTTOMAN EMPIRE

-Sultan Mehmed I Çelebi constructed it as his mosque in 1412, one year before he came to power in 1413.
+Sultan Mehmed I Çelebi constructed it in 1412, one year before he came to power in 1413.

-His father, Sultan Bayezid I, was captured by the Turco-Mongol warlord Timur during the Battle of Ancara in 1402.
-That event started the Ottoman civil war that lasted between 1402 and 1413, when Mehmed defeated and killed his 3 brothers.
+His father, Sultan Bayezid I, was captured by the Turco-Mongol warlord Timur, during the Battle of Ankara, in 1402.
+That event started the Ottoman civil war that lasted between 1402 and 1413, when Mehmed defeated and killed his three brothers.
 They were all fighting to rule the Ottoman Empire.

 If you go to Bursa, you wouldn’t want to miss this mosque.
-It is the prime example of the early Ottoman architecture, with elements of the Seljuk style.
-Also, despite being much smaller than the Grand Mosque, it is equally beautiful.
+It is the prime example of the early Ottoman architecture, with Seljuk style elements.
+Also, despite being much smaller than the Grand Mosque, it’s equally beautiful.

-The first thing that you notice when you enter the mosque is that there is the fountain inside, the same as in the Grand Mosque.
-You are not going to see fountains in mosques constructed centuries later in Istanbul and other places.
+The first thing that you notice when you enter the mosque is that there is a fountain inside, the same as in the Grand Mosque.
+You are not going to see fountains in mosques constructed centuries later, in Istanbul and other places.

 Another unusual thing is that the mosque is not on the same level.
 Rather, there are steps that lead to the main area.

-Otherwise, the mosque is predominantly decorated with green tiles and they give the name to the mosque.
+Otherwise, the mosque is predominantly decorated with green tiles and they give the name to it.

-But, what I’ve also noticed is that the design of the tiles is different from tiles used in decoration of mosques constructed much later in Istanbul.
+But, what I’ve also noticed is that the design of the tiles is different from tiles used for decoration in mosques constructed much later in Istanbul.

 In fact, although the mosques that you can see in Istanbul are undoubtedly beautiful, after you’ve seen several of them, you become lost.
-Certainly, they are all very different from each other, but to you they all may look the same.
+Certainly, they are all very different from each other, but they all may look the same to you.
 That’s because the tiles and other decorative forms are very similar.

 But, as you can see in these photos, this mosque is very different.

 The mosque is not in the city centre.
-At the same time, it’s not too far away and it took approximately 20 minutes for me to walk there.
+But, it’s not too far away and I walked there in approximately 20 minutes.